turingschool/curriculum/source/projects/feed_engine.markdown

 ### Base Expectations

-You're expected to complete the following functional and non-funcational requirements, which describe an application and accompanying that function as a user activity feed, API consumer, and API producer.
+You're expected to complete the following functional and non-funcational requirements, which describe an application and accompanying gem that function as a user activity feed, API consumer, and API producer.

 You will also need to focus on an excellent user experience, and your stakeholders will emphasize that when reviewing and accepting stories during the show and tell sessions.

 ### Functional Requirements

 The application will host multiple users and their respective activity feeds.
-Think Tumblr, but with service API integration both as a publisher and consumer.
+Think Tumblr, but with service API support both as a publisher and consumer.

 * Feeds show posts in descending chronological order
-* Activities should be paginated to show a reasonable number of elements per page.    * Various paging and scrolling approaches may be considered valid
+* Activities should be paginated to show a reasonable number of elements per page.
+    * Various paging and scrolling approaches may be considered valid

 #### Public Visitor